BlockstreamResearch/bip-frost-dkg/README.md

 We make the following modifications as compared to the original SimplPedPop proposal:

+ - Every participant holds a secret seed, from which all required random values are derived deterministically using a pseudorandom function (based on tagged SHA256).
  - Individual participants' public keys are added to the output of the DKG.
 This allows partial signature verification.
  - The participants send VSS commitments to an untrusted coordinator instead of directly to each other.
 This lets the coordinator aggregate VSS commitments, which reduces communication cost.
  - The proofs of knowledge are not included in the data for the equality check.
 This will reduce the size of the backups in ChillDKG.
- - A pseudorandom function (based on SHA256) is used to derived all required random values deterministically from a single secret seed.

 The SimplPedPop protocol works as follows: